pschanely/CrossHair/README.md

 ## Get Started

 > **_NOTE:_**  CrossHair is in a highly experimental state right now.
-If you're using it, it's because you want it to succeed, want to help, are interested in the tech, or (hopefully) all of the above.
+If you're using it, it's because you want it to succeed, want to help, or are just interested in the technology.

 Inside the development environment of the code you want to analyze (virtual environment, conda environment, etc), install:
 ```shell